-The General Fund transferred cash to the nonmajor Debt Service Fund for lease liability debt service payments.
+The General Fund transferred cash to the nonmajor Debt Service Fund for IT subscription and lease liability debt service payments.
+The General Fund transferred cash to the nonmajor Capital Project Fund for capital facilities improvements.

 Note 9.
 New Governmental Accounting Standards Board (GASB) Statements